 Pacific Surfliner

-Nothing says summer like the Southern California coast, and the Pacific Surfliner offers amazing views of the ocean (and sometimes surfers!).
-There are many great stops for enjoying beaches, local food and attractions, including Solana Beach, Oceanside and San Clemente.
+Nothing says summer like the Southern California coast, and the Pacific Surfliner hugs the coastline for miles.
+There are many great stops for enjoying beaches, local food, and attractions, including San Diego Old Town (near Mission Bay), Solana Beach, Oceanside, San Clemente, and Santa Barbara.
 You can even bring surfboards on the train (view guidelines).
-Other top destinations on the route include L.A., Disneyland (near Anaheim), San Diego and Santa Barbara.
+Other top destinations on the route include Disneyland (near Anaheim) and Universal Studios (near the Burbank stop).

 Pere Marquette

 Summer is the perfect time to visit Michigan, and the Pere Marquette is one of three Amtrak routes that will take you there.
-There are stops near Lake Michigan, including St. Joseph, Holland and Grand Rapids that are perfect for a relaxing summer vacation.
+There are stops near Lake Michigan, including New Buffalo, St. Joseph, Holland, and Grand Rapids that are perfect for a relaxing summer vacation.
 Plus, the local blueberries are amazing, which you can eat in July and August.
-One train departs daily from Chicago, and you’ll need to stay in Michigan at least two nights to enjoy the beaches and other attractions.
+You’ll need to stay in Michigan at least two nights to enjoy the beaches and other attractions.

 More Information